 Is there a downside to Pie Adblock?

-Pie Adblock only has some minor downsides because it had much better performance this time around.
+Pie Adblock only has some minor downsides because its shown much better performance in recent testing.
 Some pages show an ad blocker counter and others don't without reason.
-It's also limited to Chrome, Firefox, and Brave on desktop.

 Will I get banned from YouTube for using an ad blocker?